About the initiative

 In a continued effort to increase the dialogue and transparency about cybersecurity at UBC, we will be relaunching the confidential communications website for information security.
 This site will be a secure, non-public environment meant for UBC staff, faculty, researchers, and affiliates.
 The information posted on the website is confidential and is therefore subject to specific access and sharing restrictions.

 Basic access to this site requires Campus-Wide Login (CWL) credentials.
 If you are located off-campus, a myVPN connection is required.
 As an added level of security, users are required to apply for access to privileged information.
 A request form is available after logging in to the new site and accepting the Terms and Conditions.
-A link to the website will be added when it has officially launched.
+The website is now available at cc.cybersecurity.ubc.ca.

 Network Security Upgrades (Phase 1)

 As part of the ongoing effort to enhance cybersecurity at UBC, network security upgrades will be implemented at the UBC Okanagan campus for all university-based wired and wireless networks (ubcsecure, ubcvisitor, ubcprivate, and eduroam).
 This upgrade will add a layer of protection to prevent unintentional visits to malicious websites.